Voke-Harrison/NXU-BAN6420-Final-Project-Flask-Healthcare-Application/README.md

 # NXU-BAN6420-Final-Project-Flask-Healthcare-Application
-In the attached Zip file named BAN 6420 Final Project contains;
-* app.py - a Python source file with flask -accessible on http://127.0.0.1:5000
+This repository contains;
-* exportdb.py - a Python source file with flask and a class named 'user' for downloading data from Mongodb - accessible on http://127.0.0.1:5000/export
+* app.py - a Python source file with flask -accessible on http://127.0.0.1:5000.
+It also contains a class named 'user' for downloading data from Mongodb - accessible on http://127.0.0.1:5000/export
 * Template folder containing
   * index.html - a html document for the App python source file
   * export.html - a html document for the exportdb python source file